angacom expo

 Company Background: FinTech Innovator

-A mid-sized financial technology company was struggling with slow release cycles and frequent deployment failures.
-Their manual processes were error-prone, and coordination between development and operations teams was poor.
+A mid-sized financial technology firm was encountering issues due to slow release cycles and constant deployment failures.
+Their manual process was susceptible to errors and did not enable the required collaboration between the development and operations teams.

 Challenge